GSaiDheeraj/Food-Demand-Forecasting-Analytics-Vidhya/README.md

 Predicting the Demand helps in reducing the wastage of raw materials which would result in the reduced cost of operation.
 Increased customer satisfaction by timely fulfilling their expectations and requirements.

+## Data Preprocessing

+1) Importing the data
+2) Merging the data
+3) Checking for Null values
+4) Checking Categorical data types and Numercal data Types

+## EDA

+### Univariate Analysis
+1) Count Plots of the categorical variables to know the ditribution of data.
+If the data was not normaly distributed we convert the data into log normal ditribution.

+2) Boxplots of the numerical variables to know the outliers.

+### Bivriate analysis
+1) Barplot center_type vs num_order gives the information of sale at each type of center
+2) week vs num_order gives the week wise sales of food items
+3) barplot category vs num_order gives the information of highly sold category
+4) week vs emailer_of_promotion gives information of week wise promotions so that we can compare the promostion vs sales
+5) check_out_price vs num_orders gives the information of whether the low cost item was selling more or not
+6) region vs num_orders gives the information of the region wise sales

+-- I have used Auto EDA library "AutoViz" for vizulaizong the missed realtions and understanding the data more clearly.

+## Feature Engineering

+-- Created the additional required features on which num_orders depend.

+1) discount
+2) discount percent
+3) year
+4) Quarter

+-- Encoded all the features using dummies

+## Feature Selection

+-- Four Feature slection methods were used
+### 1) Filter methods
+a) Correlation: Highly correlated independent features will be removed
+b) Anova Test: Gives top 40 features
+c) PCA : principal component analysis
+### 2) Wrapper Methods
+a) Forward Feature Selection method
+b) Sequential Feature Selection method
+c) Recursive Feature Elimination method
+d) Exhaustive feature Selection
+### 3) Embedded Methods
+a) Lasso Regression for feature seleciton
+b) Ridge Regression for feature felection

+### Models
+1) Linear Models
+2) Tree Algorithms
+3) Boosting algorithms
+4) H2O Auto ML
+5) Eval ML